 - Environmental Justice Fund — grants were made in 2021

 - Solidarity Fund for COVID-19 Organizing — grants were made in 2020 and 2021

 - Immigration Justice Fund — grants were made in 2019

-- Equitable Public Space Fund — grants were made in 2020
+- Equitable Public Space Fund — two-year grants were made in 2020

 - Black-led, Black-centered Organizing Fund — grants were made in 2018